srikar-kavali/CS4337/devlog.md

 - I did this by scanning the string character by character and then builts the tokens manually.
 - I did run into some problems when trying to implement this.
 My first attempt, I ran into problem with the history references, Since I needed to grab all the digits after reading the '$' as one token.
 I first tried a nested loop which used an index to manually move through string, but it would get lost after the history reference.
 Another issue was when handling decimals.
 Because of this I had to use a smaller helper look whih append digits or single dots until I would hit a non-digit character.
 I also confused (cons 'num n) and (cons 'num n) which was super frustrating and confusing.

+October 24, 2025 6:41 pm - Implementing Evaluator
+- Started working on evaluator, which is supposed to process a list of tokens and compute the result, while returning a pair '(list result remainig-tokens).
+I also have to do this recursively whihc was a bit more challenging to execute.
+For example, handling the errors like missing operands, dividing by 0, or invalid history references were all things I had to handle.
+- Approach was
+If its a number, return (list number remaining-tokens) If its $n, fetch history
+If its and opertor like +, recursively evaluate the next two expressions If its a unary -, evaulate one expression and negate it

+- Struggles
+First issues were with returning the values.
+I had to use a list, but I kept forgetting to check if the result of the recursive call was #f (error) before ebery checking.
+I fixed this by having conditional checks.
+Another problem was integer division.
+Fixed this by truncating the operands before computing and then converting back to inexact.
+Lastly for the history lookups, I first was indexing the history list directly, but it reversed the ordering since the newer results are at the front.
+I fixed this by reversing first then looking up the history.

+- This was the most challenging part so far, because I had to make sure to use recursion which was more challenging and confusing at times.